ekuiter/torte/README.md

 [^28]: On `arm64` systems (e.g., Windows tablets and Apple Silicon Macs), torte builds cross-platform Docker images to ensure that precompiled binaries (e.g., JavaSMT, Z3, and all solvers) function correctly.
 This may negatively impact performance on some systems (e.g., ARM-based Windows tablets), although recent Macs should not be affected due to [Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)).
+Executing torte from within a virtual machine has only been confirmed to work with Linux guest systems on `x86_64` host systems.

 Experiment files in torte are self-executing - so, you can just create or download an experiment file (e.g., from the `experiments` directory) and run it.